kappter/PrintVis/README.markdown

 8. Explore the sidebar tools (currently placeholders for future functionality).
 9. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.

-*Note*: You may see console warnings about React DevTools and Tailwind CSS CDN when using developer tools.
+*Note*: You may see console warnings about React DevTools, Tailwind CSS CDN, and Babel when using developer tools.
 These are normal for development, do not affect student use, and can be ignored for classroom prototyping.
-A `favicon.ico 404` error may appear if the favicon is missing; this is harmless.

 *Planned*: Edit text, upload photos, customize shapes, and export designs as PNGs.